 Codes and Frequencies

-HIMCAIDE indicates whether the person currently had health insurance coverage through Medicaid.
+For sample adults and sample children, HIMCAIDE indicates whether the person currently has health insurance coverage through Medicaid.
+Prior to 2019, this variable was available for all persons.

 Medicaid pays for medical assistance to low-income families with dependent children and to aged, blind, or permanently and totally disabled individuals with incomes insufficient to meet the costs of medical services.